Education Center - Water Conservation

 Florida Water Star is a water conservation certification program for new and existing homes, and commercial developments.

 Standards and guidelines for water efficiency are included for indoor fixtures and appliances, landscape design and irrigation systems.

 Florida Friendly Landscaping

 Florida-Friendly Landscaping™ (FFL) means using low-maintenance plants and environmentally sustainable practices.
 Learn how you can have a beautiful landscape that could save you time, energy and money while protecting our future.

 Water Use Calculator

-Use Southwest Florida Water Management District's Water Use Calculator to estimate water usage in your household.
+The Southwest Florida Water Management District's Water Use Calculator can estimate water usage in your household.
 Calculations are based on local averages and national benchmarks.